dataminelab/datareporter/SETUP.md

-docker compose run server manage db stamp head # If you get an error saying "target database is not up to date" you can run this command docker compose run server manage db migrate # Any change to back-end models requires to create a migration docker compose run --rm server manage db upgrade # Upgrade database with recent migration
+docker compose run server manage db stamp head # If you get an error saying "target database is not up to date" you can run this command docker compose run server manage db migrate # Any change to back-end models requires to create a migration docker compose run --rm server manage db upgrade # Upgrade database with recent migration cd client && npm run cypress db-seed # Seed the database with initial data for cypress tests
 ```

 ## Local Development